Zhao-Yian/PaddleMono/README.md

 ## Results

 We present results of our implementations on the popular benchmarks: KITTI2015.
-We did not perform careful parameter tuning and simply used the default config files.
+We did not perform careful parameter tuning and simply used the default config files for Monodepth2.
 You can easily reproduce our results using provided shell scripts!

+For MLDA Net, it is not fully aligned yet.
+We show the test accuracy using the torch weights converted to paddle.

 ### KITTI